d12frosted/elpa-mirror/melpa/llama-readme.txt

 Instead of `%1', the shorthand `%' can be used; but that should only be done if it is the only argument, and using both `%1' and `%' is not allowed.
 Likewise `&' can be substituted for `&1'.
-Finally, for backward compatibility, `%*' can be used in place of `&*', but only if there are no optional arguments.

 Instead of: